cakephp/docs/en/core-libraries/email.rst

     <p>Here is your value: <b><?= $value ?></b></p>

-You can use helpers in emails as well, much like you can in normal view files.
+You can use helpers in emails as well, much like you can in normal template files.
 By default only the ``HtmlHelper`` is loaded.
 You can load additional helpers using the ``helpers()`` method::